ShizukaDonaghue/happy-beans/README.md

 ## Design
 ### Colour Scheme
-The design of the website is intended to be simple and clean so as not to distract users from colourful images of recipes.
+The design of the site is intended to be simple and clean so as not to distract users from colourful images of recipes.
 [Coolors](https://coolors.co) was used to create the colour pallet.

 * #FFFFFF White is used for the background colour